Direction

 In a unique place, just a few steps from the rainforest inhabited by over 540 species of birds,...

-Expeditions to Peru, or luxury in the Inca Empire.
+Tours and holidays in Peru discover luxury in the Inca Empire.

 We invite all adventurous people to a luxurious expedition in the footsteps of the Inca.
 Peru is a huge country, almost four times the size of Poland, which has been attracting travelers from all over the world for years.
-Like most South American countries, thanks to its surface area and diverse topography, it provides visitors with a wealth of landscapes, ranging from the desert coast washed by the waters of the Pacific Ocean, through the snow-capped peaks of the Andes, the longest mountain range in the world, to the Amazon Lowland, which is the richest species in the world. area on our planet.
+Like most South American countries, thanks to its surface area and diverse topography, it provides visitors with a wealth of landscapes, ranging from the desert coast washed by the waters of the Pacific Ocean, through the snow-capped peaks of the Andes, the longest mountain chain in the world, to the Amazon Lowland, which is the richest species in the world. area on our planet.
 Peru also offers a whole range of activities that make it impossible to get bored.
 Observing a herd of seals and sea lions during a cruise around Islas Ballesta, sanboarding in the Huacachina oasis, a plane flight over the Nazca Lines, exploring the ruins of Inca cities, a ship cruise in the Amazon in search of Indian tribes and wild animals, high-mountain trekking or exploring the secrets of natural medicine with a local shaman these are just a few of the most popular proposals.
 Peru is also a safe country, with a diverse hotel base, including several boutique hotels that are annually included in rankings describing the best places of this type in the world.
 Due to the extensive network of air connections, you can easily see its most important attractions during a two-week vacation.
 Taking the above into account, Peru is a great choice for people who want to start their adventure with South America or deepen their knowledge about this amazing continent.

 What is worth seeing in Peru?